nknittin16436/raftlab-csv-typescript/README.md

 $ npm run start

-Yay!! you should see the web app running now
+Yay!! you should see the app running now

 ```
 ### To run Test Cases